 Mental imagery strengthens in demanding jobs.
 One software engineer, after six months of blindfold drills, reported clearer visualization of complex system diagrams in planning sessions.
 A surgeon noted sharper spatial reasoning during minimally invasive procedures guided by camera feeds.

 Concentration stretches because errors punish instantly.
 Lose track of a piece for seconds and you may hang a queen or miss mate.
-"Recent studies have shown that blindfold chess apps offer cognitive benefits like improved visualization, memory, calculation skills, pattern recognition, and overall chess rating, with popular apps providing exercises, puzzles, and AI games."
+Blindfold chess apps offer cognitive benefits like improved visualization, memory, calculation skills, pattern recognition, and overall chess rating, with popular apps providing exercises, puzzles, and AI games.

 The same skills aid daily life, from navigating unfamiliar cities to following complex conversations.
 Many also report stronger dream recall and richer imagery while reading.